HiroshiLab/Maeda-Lab-Outreach/_posts/2020-06-19-outreach-event.md

 where: XX
 layout: post
 ---
-At the science night at XX Elementary..
+At the science night at XX Elementary..whatever